Is Employee Ownership the Best Option for my Business?

 Businesses that are suited to employee ownership are generally mature with profit levels able to service the debt and employee incentives within a reasonable payback period.
 Ideal candidates will have a good management team in place or a promising management team.
 An influencing factor in the decision-making process will be a strong ethical affinity between the owners and employees.

-Our financialhealthcheck™, includes a comprehensive valuation including comparable recent transactions and is a great starting point.
-The financialhealthcheck™ enables owners to compare offers likely to be achieved on the open market with different employee ownership repayment models informing the decision-making process.
+Our financial review, includes a comprehensive valuation including comparable recent transactions and is a great starting point before you commit to expensive advisor fees.
+The financial review enables owners to compare offers likely to be achieved on the open market with different employee ownership repayment models informing the decision-making process.

 When selling businesses on the open market, most company owners don’t always choose the highest offer, but the offer with the best deal structure.
 Most shareholders tend to prefer offers with most of the consideration upfront and shorter less onerous earn outs.